 #8.
 ConvertKit Turns Your Blog Posts into Email Broadcasts

 I remember when I first started writing two years ago, all I wanted was a simple way to email my blog posts to subscribers.
-Instead of the process being automated or simple, I’d have to copy and paste my work into MailChimp and them reformat everything so it would look right.
+Instead of the process being automated or simple, I’d have to copy and paste my work into MailChimp and reformat everything so it would look right.
 The process took at least an hour per email, on average.
 That’s several hundred hours I’ve wasted in the past few years just formatting emails.
 Absurd.

 With ConvertKit, new blog posts can be turned into email broadcasts that are ready to send to your list automatically.

 This means instead of spending hours of your life copying, pasting, and reformatting every blog post into your EMS, ConvertKit does the heavy lifting for you, so all you need to do is click send.

 In this video, I’ll show you some of the more advanced features inside ConvertKit:

 #9.
 ConvertKit was Built for Writers, Bloggers, and Online Entrepreneurs